Does My Dog Have Fleas? What You Need to Know About Dog Flea Control and the Health Benefits of Brewer's Yeast

 Common allergic symptoms include skin rashes, redness or inflammation of the skin.

-If your dog has a sensitivity to Brewers Yeast, he or she might also develop dry flaky skin.
+If your dog has a sensitivity to Brewers Yeast, he or she might develop dry, flaky skin.
 If you suspect Brewers Yeast to be the problem, stop using the product and see if the condition clears.

 Dermatitis - A Common Allergic Reaction in Dogs